textwire/textwire.github.io/docs/1.x/language-elements/index.md

 ### For statements

-You can use for statements to iterate over slices.
+You can use for statements to iterate over arrays.
 Here is an example of using for statements:

 ```html
 {{ for i, name := range names }}